 Upon formal acceptance into your program of study and approval of your financial documentation, your I-20/DS-2019 will be created.
 You will receive your I-20/DS-2019 via FedEx to the mailing address listed on your Application Addendum.
 Please note that these documents may not be sent to you electronically.

 Samford University does not provide on campus accommodation for graduate students.
 Students are responsible for finding their own house or apartment.
-Please be aware the Birmingham does not have a public transportation system.
+Please be aware that Birmingham does not have a public transportation system.
 Students will need to arrange for transportation to classes.
 Purchasing a car is often the best option for students, because the campus is not accessible by walking or by bike.
 For more information, click here.

 Yes, per University policy, all international students (as well as their dependents coming with them) are required to carry sufficient medical coverage during the entire course of their program.
 Insurance will be ordered for you with the cost being placed on your student account.
 Please arrive to the university financially prepared to bear this cost.